Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: added a command to disable delayed display but still use the delay for recording.
     Improved - Capture: display a special image when the delay is larger than the first frame available.
     Improved - Capture: save and restore the mirror flag in camera settings.
+    Fixed - Some manipulations in the playback screen were not triggering screen activation.
     Fixed - The timecodes were wrong when using custom playback rate.
     Fixed - The capture screen didn't export some metadata correctly when the camera is rotated.
     Fixed - The capture test grid was wrong when the camera is rotated.